SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 > ```
 >

-5. Run `ant` in the `config` directory and you will generate an ANE file in the `build` directory called `com.distriqt.firebase.Config.ane`.
+5. Run `ant` in the repository directory and you will generate an ANE file in the `build` directory (the name will be based on your package name).
   This extension contains your configuration values resource and will be automatically loaded by the Firebase extension.

-6. Add `com.distriqt.firebase.Config.ane` to your AIR application and ensure it's packaged with your Android application
+6. Add that ANE to your AIR application and ensure it's packaged with your Android application

 7. More information on the `google-services.json` format [here](https://developers.google.com/android/guides/google-services-plugin#processing_the_json_file)